 Now, as far as gaming is concerned, running modern AAA games in 8K at playable framerates would be quite a daunting task for modern hardware.
 It’s not exactly impossible, but a setup that would actually be capable of running the newer AAA titles in 8K at a stable framerate would be far too pricey for the average gamer.

-At the moment, all but the most powerful high-end GPUs such as the RTX 2080 Super and the RTX 2080 Ti struggle to maintain a steady framerate in the latest AAA games even in 4K, though of course, the exact performance varies from game to game and from GPU to GPU.
+At the moment, all but the most potent high-end GPUs, such as the RTX 2080 Super and the RTX 2080 Ti, struggle to maintain a steady framerate in the latest AAA games even in 4K, though of course, the exact performance varies from game to game and from GPU to GPU.
 So, needless to say, it will be some time yet before 8K becomes more accessible for PC gamers.